Leica X Vario vs Panasonic GM1

-Both the X Vario and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the X Vario and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GM1 was replaced by the Panasonic GM5, while the X Vario does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Panasonic GM1 Manual.
+Further information on the features and operation of the X Vario and GM1 can be found, respectively, in the Leica X Vario Manual (free pdf) or the online Panasonic GM1 Manual.

 So what conclusions can be drawn?
 Is the Leica X Vario better than the Panasonic GM1 or vice versa?
 The listing below highlights the relative strengths of the two models.